This post may contain affiliate links. Please read our disclosure policy.

 After following the easy steps below, let the vanilla beans infuse the vodka for as little as 8 weeks.
 Homemade vanilla is more WAY more cost-efficient than store-bought options too.
 Let’s make some!

 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read our full disclosure policy here.

 Why Make Your Own Vanilla?

 When you go to the store to buy vanilla you are faced with a dilemma: do you buy the smaller, more expensive bottle of REAL vanilla or the larger, cheaper bottle of imitation vanilla?

 It’s a battle of values, right?
-Save money or eat real foods (and pay a bit more for it).
+Save money or eat real foods.

 Making your own vanilla really is SUPER easy.
 Seriously.
 It takes three ingredients: